zchrissirhcz/cmake_examples/generator_example/README.md

 Note2: if your develop machine is Windows System, use build/android-xxx-yyy.cmd alternative script files (.sh => .cmd)

+Note3: if you are on Linux develop machine and first time connect Android phone via USB line, it is required to add udev rule, see [setup-udev-and-adb-cheet-sheet.md](setup-udev-and-adb-cheet-sheet.md) for how to add udev rule and most often used adb commands' usage.

 ## Visual Studio Platform

 see build/vs20xx.cmd